Microsoft-Web/HOL-EntityFrameworkScaffoldingAndMigrations/HOL.md

 You must have the following items to complete this lab:

-- Visual Studio 11 Express Beta for Web
+- Microsoft Visual Studio 2012

 <a name="Setup" />
 ### Setup ###